-- a) The nature of land ownership (for example, the land is owned by multiple owners, many of whom do not live near the land). - b) The land has some special significance which makes it undesirable to develop or reside on. - c) The land is isolated, difficult to access and marginal in quality. - d) The land is not suitable for generating income.
+- a) the nature of land ownership (for example, the land is owned by multiple owners, many of whom do not live near the land); and/or - a) the land has some special significance which makes it undesirable to develop or reside on; and/or - b) the land is isolated, difficult to access and marginal in quality. - c) The land is not suitable for generating income

-2.0 OBJECTIVES - Ngā Whāinga
+2.0 OBJECTIVES

-- To recognise situations where land has been set aside for cultural or natural heritage reasons and no income is derived from the land. - To avoid further alienation of Māori Freehold Land as result of pressures that may be brought on by the imposition of rates on unoccupied land - To recognise matters relating to the physical inaccessibility of land. - To provide the ability to grant remission for portions of land that are not occupied - To support the traditional relationship of kaitiakitanga (guardianship) to the land, including the use of the land by the owners for traditional purposes.
+- To recognise situations where land has been set aside for cultural or natural heritage reasons and no income is derived from the land. - To avoid further alienation of Māori Freehold Land as result of pressures that may be brought on by the imposition of rates on unoccupied land. - To recognise matters relating to the physical inaccessibility of land. - To provide the ability to grant remission for portions of land that aren't occupied. - To support the traditional relationship of kaitiakitanga (guardianship) to the land, including the use of the land by the owners for traditional purposes.

-3.0 CONDITIONS AND CRITERIA - Ngā Heipūtanga me ngā Paearu
+3.0 CONDITIONS AND CRITERIA

-- The Council will consider remitting rates on Māori Freehold Land under part 1 if the following criteria are met: - a) The land is Māori Freehold Land as defined by section 5 of the Local Government (Rating) Act 2002.
-This definition is set out above under the heading 'Key definitions'. - b) The land is unoccupied, as defined above under the heading 'Key definitions'. - c) The land has been identified as requiring special treatment for rating purposes.
-This includes land which is: - (i) Unoccupied - (ii) it is uneconomic to use - (iii) no tangible benefit is derived from the use and occupation of the land - (iv) the land is inaccessible - (v) the community benefits from: - " The protection of outstanding natural features on the land - " The protection of significant indigenous vegetation and significant habitats of indigenous fauna on the land - " The land contains wahi tapu affecting the use of the land for other purposes. - Any application for a remission of rates is to be made in writing annually, except where a remission has been granted for a longer period or when the Council recognises that a property is unoccupied or uneconomic to use, staff may initiate the application for remission of rates so that arrears are not overstated in the Council's records. - 3.3 Where applicable, the Council has the discretion to negotiate remission of rates and penalties as a tool to clear arrears and current rates. - 3.4 The Council may consider a portion of a block of Māori Freehold Land to be unoccupied. - 3.5 The Council reserves the right to seek such additional information from the applicant/s or from any other source it may determine as necessary in considering that application.
+- 3.1 The Council will consider remitting rates on Māori Freehold Land under Part 1 if the following criteria are met: - a) The land is Māori Freehold Land as defined by section 5 of the Local Government (Rating) Act 2002.
+This definition is set out above under the heading "Key definitions". - b) The land is unoccupied, as defined above under the heading "Key definitions". - c) The land has been identified as requiring special treatment for rating purposes.
+This includes land which is: - (I) Unoccupied; AND - (II) it is uneconomic to use; OR

+- (III) no tangible benefit is derived from the use and occupation of the land; OR

+- (IV) the land is inaccessible; OR

+- (V) the community benefits from:

+The protection of outstanding natural features on the land; OR The protection of significant indigenous vegetation and significant habitats of indigenous fauna on the land; OR The land contains wāhi tapu affecting the use of the land for other purposes.

+- 3.2 Any application for a remission of rates is to be made in writing annually, except where a remission has been granted for a longer period OR when staff recognises that a property is unoccupied or uneconomic to use, staff may initiate the application for remission of rates so that arrears are not overstated in the Council's records. - 3.3 Where applicable, staff has the discretion to negotiate remission of rates and penalties as a tool to clear arrears and current rates. - 3.4 The Council may consider a portion of a block of Māori Freehold Land to be unoccupied. - 3.5 The Council reserves the right to seek such additional information from the applicant/s or from any other source it may determine as necessary in considering that application.

-4.0 RATES TO BE REMITTED - Ngā Tāke Kaunihera ki te whakaiti
+4.0 RATES TO BE REMITTED

 - 4.1 Rates remissions (for all or part) may be applied to all rates charged on Māori Freehold Land with the exception of any targeted rate for connection to water and wastewater services or where a refuse collection service is provided. - 4.2 Any approved remission will generally be for a period of one year but may be considered for up to three consecutive rating years.
-The exception is that where the Council is considering a remission of rates for past rating years, the three-year maximum period of remission may be extended at the Council's discretion.
+The exception is that where the Council is considering a remission of rates for past rating years, the three-year maximum period of remission may be exceeded at the Council's discretion.